I was absolutely delighted to receive a copy of Marian Keyes

 Spread the icing over the cake, or if you prefer, you can cut the cake in half and stack one piece of the cake on top of the other, sandwiching it with half the icing, spreading the remainder over the top and sides.
 Decorate with cola bottles.

-This is a simply deliciously, moist cake with an almost fudge like texture that is interrupted every so often with little pocket of chewiness provided courtesy of the marshmallows.
-Needless to say Chloé was thrilled with her cake and Caoimhe & Jack are requesting the same for not only their birthdays but Kevin’s, mine and baby Abbie’s!!
+This is a simply deliciously, moist cake with an almost fudge-like texture that is interrupted every so often with a little pocket of chewiness provided courtesy of the marshmallows.
+Needless to say, our daughter was thrilled with her cake and her brother and sister are requesting the same for not only their birthdays but everyone elses too!